lou1306/lou1306/README.md

 Ciao!
 Hi!
 Salut!
-Tjena! 👋
+Tjena!
+Grüß Gott! 👋

 - I'm a University Assistant at the [Cyber-Physical Systems group](https://informatics.tuwien.ac.at/orgs/e191-01) within [TU Wien](https://tuwien.ac.at) 🇦🇹🇪🇺
 - I want to improve automated reasoning about the correctness of programs and systems ✅